How can I make my next launch better?

 • Offering a mini training with an email sign-up for access.

 Growing a healthy, relevant email list is key to the success of your future launches, so time and effort spent getting new email sign-ups is always worth it.
+If you know what works for your audience, you can put more focus there next time.

 Email Engagement